The Secret Battle Over Mona Lisa’s Prettier ‘Twin’

 Protti told The Daily Beast that he believes the Gilberts will get their 25 percent, despite efforts by the Mona Lisa Foundation to stop them.
 The foundation has pushed the theory of the authenticity of the painting which has increased its worth, but it is unclear if it will profit or what would motivate it from stopping others who might have a rightful claim to the fortune tied to the painting.
 Numerous calls and emails by The Daily Beast to those named on the Mona Lisa Foundation website over the last week were ignored.
 But Markus Frey, one of the board members, recently told the Art Newspaper that the Gilberts’ claim to ownership was “ill-founded and has no merit.”

+After this story was published, Marco Parducci, the lawyer representing the Mona Lisa Foundation replied to earlier requests for comment.
+He argues that the Gilbert family has failed to prove that they own a quarter of the painting.
+“It is well known that the painting was publicly exhibited in several countries over recent years,” he told The Daily Beast.
+“It is amazing that, despite this, the Gilberts did not make any case or claim.
+This suggests that they do not have much confidence in their own claim and prefer to turn to the media in hopes of obtaining financial gain, particularly given the recent confirmation of the painting’s attribution to Leonardo.”

+Parducci says he is confident the case will be closed at the next hearing.
+“The fact that the Gilberts’ claim to have identified the entity which owns the painting, which the Foundation can neither confirm nor deny, does not change this in any way,” he said.

-The current location of the earlier “Mona Lisa” is also unknown.
-The Mona Lisa Foundation website says it was displayed in Shanghai in 2016 but lists several successful authenticity tests carried out on it since then.
+The current location of the earlier “Mona Lisa” is unclear.
+The Mona Lisa Foundation website says it was displayed in Shanghai in 2016 and lists several successful authenticity tests carried out on it since then.
 Protti says the last he heard the painting is scheduled for display at a museum in Pavia, Italy, in November.
 The Daily Beast could not confirm that it is slated to show anywhere in that city.